astronomer/docs/astro/resource-reference-aws.md

 :::tip

 With the exception of `m5d` nodes, all suppported node types have a maximum of 20GB of storage per node for system use only.
-If you need locally attached storage for task execution, we recommend modifying your cluster to run `m5d` nodes, which Astronomer provisions with NVMe SSD volumes out of the box.
+If you need locally attached storage for task execution, Astronomer recommends modifying your cluster to run `m5d` nodes, which Astronomer provisions with NVMe SSD volumes.

 Astronomer plans to support optional ephemeral storage for all node instance types in the first half of 2022.

-If you need to pass significant data between Airflow tasks, we recommend using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) such as [AWS S3](https://aws.amazon.com/s3/) or [Google Cloud Storage (GCS)](https://cloud.google.com/storage).
+If you need to pass significant data between Airflow tasks, Astronomer recommends using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) such as [AWS S3](https://aws.amazon.com/s3/) or [Google Cloud Storage (GCS)](https://cloud.google.com/storage).
 For more information and best practices, read our Airflow Guide on [Passing Data Between Airflow Tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks).

 :::

-### RDS Instance Type

-Every Astro Cluster on AWS is created with and requires an [RDS instance](https://aws.amazon.com/rds/).
-RDS serves as a primary relational database for the Data Plane and powers the metadata database of each Astro Deployment within a single Cluster.
-During the Cluster creation process, you'll be asked to specify an RDS instance type according to your use case and expected workload, but it can be modified at any time.

-Astro supports a variety of AWS RDS instance types.
-Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
-For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/rds/instance-types/).
-If you're interested in an RDS instance type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).

-#### db.r5

-- db.r5.large (_default_)
-- db.r5.xlarge
-- db.r5.2xlarge
-- db.r5.4xlarge
-- db.r5.8xlarge
-- db.r5.12xlarge
-- db.r5.16xlarge
-- db.r5.24xlarge

-#### db.m5

-- db.m5.large
-- db.m5.xlarge
-- db.m5.2xlarge
-- db.m5.4xlarge
-- db.m5.8xlarge
-- db.m5.12xlarge
-- db.m5.16xlarge
-- db.m5.24xlarge